 Yes, there are some similarities, but believing Bitcoin and gold are the same is misunderstanding utility and intrinsic value.

 My intention is not to discredit or disparage Bitcoin, again, I own some of it myself.
 However, I do think it is important to be intellectually honest with ourselves and to differentiate Bitcoin’s fantastic stories from its qualities as an investment.

-Promise of disruption and riches are easy to buy into.
+Promises of disruption and riches are easy to buy into.
 But just because Bitcoin is “disruptive” doesn’t mean it’s destined for $1,000,000.
 It’s possible, of course, but so is Bitcoin ending up at $1,000.
-Unfortunately many people are too intoxicated by the stories to see the numbers clearly (a hallmark during periods of irrational exuberance).
+Unfortunately, many people are too intoxicated by the stories to see the numbers clearly (a hallmark during periods of irrational exuberance).

 But I also give credit where it’s due.
 Regardless of what we think about Bitcoin or what we call it, the reality is BTC HODLers have done well for themselves.
 Few investments, legitimate or otherwise, have outpaced BTC prices over the past few years.
 So kudos to the laser eyes who obtained those promised BTC riches.